The Center for Divorce Education

 Resources

-For Parents Expand
+Resources for Parents Expand

 The Exit - Ending a relationship is never easy.
 THE EXIT was developed to provide guidance and expert advice to address the many challenges: emotional, legal, financial, custody, property matters, and more.
 Whether you’re starting, in the middle, or finishing the process, THE EXIT is a comprehensive resource aimed at making uncoupling an easier and more manageable experience.